 May line-up: Jay Nelson (6-10), John Spragge (10-1), Mike Darow (1-4), Bob MacAdorey (4-7), Dave Johnson (7-10), Larry Solway (Talk, 10-12) and Bob Laine (12-6).
 Allan Slaight was program director.
 Other announcers: Brian Skinner and Garry Ferrier.
 The news team included Peter Dickens, Hartley Hubs (traffic), and Bill Drylie.
 J.J.
 Richards was also heard on CHUM.
 Taylor Parnaby joined the news department.

 CHUM started doing traffic reports from the air.

 J. Allan Slaight was appointed Vice President of Radio CHUM-1050 Ltd. and elected to the board.
 He was in charge of programming and operations of CHUM-AM and its separately programmed Fine Arts sister, CHUM-FM.
 Slaight joined CHUM in 1958.
 J. Wesley Armstrong was also appointed Vice President and elected to the board.
 He joined the company in 1957 as Sales Director.

-Duff Roman was now at CHUM.
+Duff Roman joined CHUM from CKEY in January.
 Jack Horahan was in the news department.
 Mike Darow left in the fall and was replaced by Dick Hayes (in December).
 Dave Johnson left in October and was replaced by Brian Skinner.
 On February 1, Doug Thompson joined CHUM from CJCA in Edmonton.